 Drivers can take a driver improvement course once every 24 months for positive safe driver points. .

-If earning protection against the negative effects of infractions on your driving record weren’t enough, taking an online driver improvement course can also lower the cost of your insurance policy.
+If earning protection against the negative effects of infractions on your driving record weren’t enough, taking a Virginia driver improvement course online can also lower the cost of your insurance policy.
 Many auto insurance providers offer discounts to customers who take a driver improvement course voluntarily.
 These discounts are applied in addition to the safe driving points.

 Take One at Your Own Pace